JunhaoWang615/test/README.md

 ```

 ## 3. Visual Odometry and Pose Graph Optimization on Public datasets
 Download [KITTI360 Dataset](https://www.cvlibs.net/datasets/kitti-360).
 The dataset has a total of 4 cameras, including two forward-looking cameras and one fisheye camera on the left and right.
-The system also works with [MultiCamSLAM dataset](https://github.com/neufieldrobotics/MultiCamSLAM) or [MultiCamData dataset](https://drive.google.com/drive/folders/151_ifKEE8WYHAeZ9hGcC69iotIpevBf8?usp=sharing).
+The system also works with [MultiCamSLAM dataset](https://github.com/neufieldrobotics/MultiCamSLAM) ([MultiCamData dataset](https://drive.google.com/drive/folders/151_ifKEE8WYHAeZ9hGcC69iotIpevBf8?usp=sharing)).
 We take KITTI360 sequence00 0-2277 frames as the example.

 **3.1 visual-inertial odometry and loop closure**